fg-research/website/docs/_sources/blog/general/posts/inflation-forecasting-random-forest.rst.txt

     <p>
     The partition of the feature space is determined in a recursive manner during the process of growing the tree.
-At the beginning of this process, the decision tree contains only one node, referred to as root note, which includes the full dataset.
+At the beginning of this process, the tree contains only one node, referred to as root note, which includes the full dataset.
 In the root node, the target is predicted with the average of all target observations in the dataset.
     After that, the dataset is recursively split into smaller and smaller subsets